mukeshpotnuru-813/image_processing_using_parallel_computing/README.md

-# Medical Image Processing with Color Interaction
+# Image Processing with Color Manipulation

 ## Overview
-This project processes medical images using color manipulation techniques.
-The program is written in C and leverages the `stb_image.h` and `stb_image_write.h` libraries for reading and writing images.
+This project processes normal images using color manipulation techniques.
+The program is written in C and utilizes the `stb_image.h` and `stb_image_write.h` libraries for reading and writing images.
 The core logic is implemented in `medical_image_processing_color_interactive.c`.

 ## Features
-- Load medical images in various formats (JPEG, PNG, etc.).
+- Load images in various formats (JPEG, PNG, etc.).
-- Apply color modifications and enhancements.
+- Apply color transformations and modifications.
 - Save processed images in the desired format.
 - Interactive command-line interface for color adjustments.